 - In Dragon Quest IX, a villain captures Celestrians (the equivalent of angels) and uses their abilities to benefit his kingdom.

-- In World Of Warcraft, the Blood Elves are holding a Naaru captive within Silvermoon City; this is how they have harnessed the power of the Holy Light and made their own Paladins.
-(They also had Paladins in Warcraft 3, but that's different.)
+- In World of Warcraft, the Blood Elves are holding a Naaru captive within Silvermoon City; this is how they have harnessed the power of the Holy Light and made their own Paladins.
+(They also had Paladins in Warcraft III, but that's different.)
 This source of power is abandoned in Patch 2.4 and replaced with the resurrected Sunwell.